 A bigger muscle is a stronger one, so lifting in rep ranges that stimulate muscle growth is the most efficient way to gain general strength.
 Doing big compound lifts is an important part of developing full-body strength, but unless you compete in powerlifting, there’s no need to specifically train your 1-rep max strength.

-Sets of five reps are right on the cusp of being ideal for gaining muscle.
-But when we’re talking about small differences in rep ranges, the difference in muscle growth will likely be similarly small.
+Now, most research shows that we build more muscle per set when doing at least 6–8 reps per set, and that may be true.
+But sets of five reps are right on the cusp of being ideal for gaining muscle.
+When we’re talking about small differences in rep ranges, the difference in muscle growth will likely be similarly small.